axeluhl/sailing-analytics/wiki/howto/setup/chrome-selenium-for-jenkins/install.md

 export LD_LIBRARY_PATH=/opt/glibc-2.14/lib
 Test if the chromedriver starts via ./chromedriver

-The export might be required to be included into the build job! export LD_LIBRARY_PATH=/opt/glibc-2.14/lib &&  before the actual build commmand!
+create a wrapper script next to the chromedriver, to hide the LD_Library_Path hack from the build and selenium

+#!/bin/sh
+export LD_LIBRARY_PATH=/opt/glibc-2.14/lib && /opt/chromedriver